wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-microsoft-purview-audit-standard/includes/6-use-audit-log-searching-investigate-common-support-issues.md

     After you run this command, search for mailbox audit activities by using the Microsoft Purview compliance portal, the **Search-UnifiedAuditLog** cmdlet, or the Office 365 Management Activity API.

     > [!TIP]
-    > If mailbox auditing already appears to be enabled on the mailbox but your searches return no results, change the value of the **AuditEnabled** parameter to **$false** and then back to **$true**.
+    > If mailbox auditing already appears to be enabled on the mailbox, but your searches return no results, change the value of the **AuditEnabled** parameter to **$false** and then back to **$true**.
  -  Use the following cmdlets in Exchange Online PowerShell:

-     -  [Search-MailboxAuditLog](/powershell/module/exchange/search-mailboxauditlog) to search the mailbox audit log for specific users.
+     -  [Search-MailboxAuditLog](/powershell/module/exchange/search-mailboxauditlog?azure-portal=true) to search the mailbox audit log for specific users.
-     -  [New-MailboxAuditLogSearch](/powershell/module/exchange/new-mailboxauditlogsearch) to search the mailbox audit log for specific users and send the results through email to specified recipients.
+     -  [New-MailboxAuditLogSearch](/powershell/module/exchange/new-mailboxauditlogsearch?azure-portal=true) to search the mailbox audit log for specific users and send the results through email to specified recipients.

 ### Issue: Search for mailbox activities performed in a specific mailbox (including shared mailboxes)